6 - 10 days

 Lavender-top (EDTA) tube or yellow-top (ACD) tube

-Frozen specimen; hemolysis; quantity not sufficient for analysis; improper container
+Hemolysis; quantity not sufficient for analysis; improper container; buccal swab

 The xTAG® CYP2D6 Kit v3 is a qualitative genotyping assay, which can be used as an aid to clinicians in determining therapeutic stategy for therapeutics that are metabolized by the CYP2D6 gene product.
 CYP2D6 is involved in the metabolism of more than 65 commonly used drugs including β-blockers, antipsychotics, antidepressants, analgesics, and antiarrythmics.
 The CYP2D6 gene is highly polymorphic.
 Many alleles of 2D6 encode enzymes that have reduced or no function compared to the wild-type enzyme.
 Individuals can also have gene rearrangements with more than two copies of the CYP2D6 gene (gene duplication) or absence of both copies (gene deletion).
 Depending on the combination of alleles in an individual, drug-metabolizing phenotypes associated with the CYP2D6 enzyme can vary.